dominictarr/d64/README.md

 ## Encoding binary as base 64 ascii

-There is already a well described base64 encoding [[1]] but it has some downsides, base 64 encoded are not lexiographically sortable, because the ascii characters do not have the same ordering as they unencoded bytes they encode.
-Consistent ordering is very useful when building database which needs sorting in an enviroment where a binary key is not possible (for example, in indexeddb or levelup[[2]] in the browser)
+There is already a well described base64 encoding [[1]] but it has some downsides.
+Base64 encoded buffers are not lexiographically sortable, because the ascii characters do not have the same relative ordering as the unencoded bytes.
+Consistent ordering is very useful when building databases, which for some reason need to have ascii only keys.

 Also, it's simplest if all the characters used do not need to be encoded in common text inputs, such as URLs, or the shell.
 Finally, some of the